 -

-Prepare 2 large plates for the draining and rolling of your bomboloni.
-Layer one plate with 3 to 4 sheets of paper towel for draining, and the other plate with a thin layer of caster sugar, for rolling.
+Prepare two large plates.
+Line one with 3 to 4 layers of paper towel for draining, and dust the other with a light layer of caster sugar for rolling.

 -